"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 'Ha' to 'Hd', 'He', 'Hf' to 'Hor', 'Hor' to 'Hz',

-HEADER.
+Header.
+The portion of a message that contains information used to guide the message to the correct destination.
 Normally a male connector having exposed pins which are molded into a plastic base.
 Headers are produced in either signal row or double row having a minimum of two pins.
 A 1-pin header would just a test-point.
 Common Headers are 0.1 inch spacing, pin-to-pin.
 Female connectors having the same spacing are used to interface.
 Headers are common in PC motherboards, and are very common as Jumper blocks.
 For more information and some graphics refer to Standard Headers.
 Also see Header Manufacturers

-HEAD ROOM.
+Head Room.
 Safety Margin.
 High-Temperature Operation

-HEAT SHUNT.
+Heat Shunt.
 A device (preferably a clip-on type) used to absorb heat and protect heat-sensitive components during soldering.

 Heatsink